 Studies show breathing exercises improve problem solving, lower cortisol, reduce blood pressure, release healing hormones into your body, increase creativity and productivity, and enhance one’s ability to handle stressful situations.

-Yoga, Meditation & other Mind-Body techniques can actually turn on and turn off specific genes linked to stress and immune function.
+Yoga, Meditation & other Mind-Body techniques can actually turn on and turn off specific genes linked to stress, inflammation and immune function.